aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 3.md

 ## 3.1 Intermolecular and Interparticle Forces

+- Intermolecular forces (IMFs) are forces between one molecule to another

+### State changes

+- State changes are when intermolecular forces become stronger or weaker, there is no change in identity
+- Caused by changes in force (energy added to create motion in the particles)
+- When energy is added to water, it becomes a gas, intermolecular distances increase, intermolecular iteration decreases

 ### Dipole-dipole

 [[Liquids, Solids, and Solutions#Dipole-dipole interactions|◀️]]

 - The force between two polar molecules
 - The partial negative on a polar molecule attracts the partial positive of another polar molecule
+- The molecules orient each other so negatives are near positives
+- Not as strong as a bond, the energy is around 1% of it

 ### Dipole-induced dipole

 - The force between a polar molecule and a non polar molecule
 - When a polar molecule gets near a non polar molecule, the repulsion between the electrons of each molecule create a slight dipole on the non polar molecule
+- The the magnitude of the dipole and the size of the non polar molecule changes its strength

 ### London Dispersion forces (LDFs)